-There are two major types of coffee—Robusta and Arabica.
-In addition, coffee is available in different types of roasts like light, medium, medium-dark, and dark roasts that affect its taste.
-Other factors to consider are roast date, price, taste, grind size, among others.
-We'll tell you all you need to know about how to shop for coffee in 2023, so keep reading to find your next delicious cup of joe.
+There are two major types of coffee: Robusta and Arabica.
+Coffee is also available in different roast types, including light, medium, medium-dark, and dark roasts, each of which will affect its taste.
+Other factors to consider are roast date, price, taste, and grind size, but try not to get overwhelmed.
+We’re here to help you shop for coffee in 2023, so keep reading to find your next delicious cup of joe.

 There are two major types of coffee beans: Arabica and Robusta.
-Arabica is slightly more expensive but boasts a smoother flavor that is preferred by many connoisseurs.
-Robusta, on the other hand, is more bitter but is typically smoother in texture.
+Arabica is slightly more expensive, but it boasts a smoother flavor that’s preferred by many connoisseurs.
+Robusta, on the other hand, is more bitter, but its texture is often smoother.

-Roasting converts beans into ready to grind and brew coffee.
-You can find four types of coffee roasts on the labels of the packs—light, medium, medium-dark, and dark.
-Light roast coffee beans are roasted for the least amount of time, due to which they have the most acidity as well as caffeine.
-However, medium roasts have a balanced aroma, flavor, and acidity.
-Most Americans are used to these kinds of roasts.
-Besides, medium-dark roast beans have a rich flavor, thick consistency, less acidity, and deep aroma, while dark roasts are full-bodied and have sweeter flavors and the least acidity as well as caffeine.
+Roasting is what gets coffee beans ready to grind and brew.
+There are four types of coffee roasts: light, medium, medium-dark, and dark.
+Light roast coffee beans are roasted for the least amount of time, which means they’re the most acidic and have the most caffeine.
+Medium roasts have a balanced aroma, flavor, and acidity, which is what most coffee drinkers are used to.
+Medium-dark roast beans are richer, thicker, less acidic, and have a deeper aroma, while dark roasts are full-bodied and sweeter, with the least amount of acidity and caffeine.

 Origin of beans

-Coffee beans come from two main origins: South America and Africa.
-So when you are exploring different brands, pay attention to where the beans are from.
-Some people prefer one origin over the other because of the beans’ unique flavor profile, but it all comes down to your preferences.
+Coffee beans come from two main places: South America and Africa.
+So when you’re exploring different brands, pay attention to where the beans are from.
+Some people prefer one place of origin over the other because of the beans’ unique flavor profile, but it all comes down to your preferences.
 You should be able to find something that appeals to your taste buds no matter where the beans are from.

-African coffee mainly comes from Ethiopia, which is the origin of coffee Arabica.
-Coffee from this part of the world is considered the best because it is grown in high-altitude areas with excellent climatic conditions.
-The flavor contains various notes like jasmine, blueberry, and bergamot.
-In addition, it has mild acidity levels.
+African coffee mainly comes from Ethiopia, which is the origin of Arabica coffee.
+Coffee from this part of the world is considered high-quality due to the fact that it’s grown in high-altitude areas with excellent climate conditions.
+Its flavor contains various notes like jasmine, blueberry, and bergamot, and it has mild acidity levels.

-South America also produces Arabica and Robusta coffee in Brazil, Colombia, and Peru.
-This coffee profile is characterized by caramel, chocolate, and orange notes with a nutty undertone and mellow acidity.
+South America also produces Arabica coffee, in addition to Robusta.
+It comes from Brazil, Colombia, and Peru, and its profile is characterized by caramel, chocolate, and orange notes with a nutty undertone and mellow acidity.

-Different brands of coffee are best brewed using different methods.
-So, make sure to check out each pack’s recommended method of preparation before making a purchasing decision.
-We suggest selecting coffee that can be brewed in various ways so that you get more bang for your buck.
+Some brands of coffee taste better when brewed a certain way, so make sure to check out the recommended brewing method before making your purchase.
+We suggest going for an option that can be brewed in various ways so that you get more bang for your buck.
 Some popular brewing methods include:

-Drip methods are the most common and produce a uniform cup of coffee.
+Drip coffee, which is the most common method and produces a uniform cup of joe

-Coffee can be pricey, especially when you like drinking it every day.
-The average cost of a bag of coffee beans ranges from around $20 to upwards of $80, depending on things like whether the beans are whole or ground, their grind size, origin, brewing method, number of packs, flavors, package weight, and more.
-When buying coffee, you should always try to find something that suits your budget and your tastes; you shouldn’t have to sacrifice one for the other.
+Coffee can be pricey, especially if you want to be able to drink it every day.
+The average cost of a bag of coffee beans ranges from around $20 to upwards of $80, depending on things like whether the beans are whole or ground, their grind size, origin, and a whole lot more.
+When shopping for coffee, you should always try to find something that suits your budget and your tastes; you shouldn’t have to sacrifice one for the other.

-If you want to make sure your precious coffee gets properly stored each time, here’s what you need to do:
+If you want to make sure your coffee is stored properly, here’s what you need to do:

 Purchase small quantities

-When purchasing coffee, only purchase the amount that can be consumed within a few weeks.
-Coffee will go stale if stored for too long, so buying smaller quantities ensures that you won’t have a bad start to the day.
-In case you purchase more than you need, divide it into two and then use one and store the remainder.
+When buying coffee, only purchase as much as you’ll be able to drink within a few weeks.
+Coffee will go stale if stored for too long, so buying smaller quantities ensures that you won’t start the day off on a bad note.
+If you happen to purchase more than you need, use half and store the remainder.
 Keep in mind how much coffee is safe to consume each day.

 Airtight storage containers